What is Mono Ethylene Glycol?

 Mono ethylene glycol is also manufactured via the hydrogenation of dimethyl oxalate in the presence of a copper catalyst or via the acetoxylation of ethylene.

-There is strong global demand for Mono ethylene glycol in the plastic industry as it is a vital ingredient in the production of polyester fibres, films, and resins, one of which is polyethylene terephthalate (PET).
-PET is then converted into plastic bottles which are used globally.
+There is strong global demand for mono ethylene glycol in the plastic industry as it is a vital ingredient in the production of polyester fibres, films, and resins, one of which is polyethene terephthalate (PET).
+PET is created by heating ethylene glycol with terephthalic acid in an esterification reaction.
+This chemical is then converted into plastic bottles, microwaveable containers and is even used in the textile industry.
 It is estimated that 70-80% of all the MEG consumed is used as a chemical intermediate in these polyester production processes.